Context Tree Prior Distributions based on Node Weighting with exact Bayes Factors: Introduction

 The Bayesian perspective on VLMC models, on the other hand, is a relatively recent research topic.
 Some works that explicitly adopt this paradigm include \cite{pmlr-v9-dimitrakakis10a}, \cite{VictorNancy} and \cite{10.1214/23-BA1362}.
 This perspective arises as a translation of the weighting strategies used in data compression to improve prediction.
 A classical example is the Context Tree Weighting (CTW) algorithm \citep{CTW}, which computes the marginal probability of a sequence by weighting over all context trees and probability vectors.

-In general, the Bayesian approach is characterized by treating both the unobserved parameters, the tree structure, and the transition probability vectors, as random variables, assigning prior distributions to each of them, and performing inference by integrating over the nuisance parameters.
-A standard prior distribution for the probability vectors, given the tree, allows integration to be easily performed by conjugation.
-Thus, the prior distribution for the tree structure can be viewed as a form of weighting this integrated quantity over all context trees.
-In this sense, the existing approaches correspond to specific prior choices (or weighting schemes), suggesting the potential importance of introducing other types of weighting, depending on the nature of the problem or the desired properties.
+In general, the Bayesian approach treats both the tree structure and the transition probability vectors as random variables, assigning prior distributions to each component and performing inference by integrating over the nuisance parameters.
+The prior distribution for the tree structure can be viewed as a form of weighting this integrated quantity over all context trees.

 A quantity of interest in this perspective is the evidence (or marginal likelihood) since, apart from allowing model comparison, it corresponds to the normalizing constant of the posterior distribution.
 The main challenge lies in the computation of this quantity, because it involves a summation over the set of all context trees, and this set grows at a doubly exponential rate with the maximal depth considered.
-Therefore, the effectiveness of the Bayesian approach requires either a massive computational effort using Monte Carlo methods \citep{VictorNancy} or the use of specific prior distributions that enable an exact recursive computation of the evidence \citep{kontoyiannis2022bayesiancontexttreesmodelling}.
-Nevertheless, only a few distributions on full rooted trees are known, and even fewer enable the exact recursive computation of the marginal likelihood when selected as priors.
-To the best of our knowledge, so far, the only proposed distributions with this property are those generated by branching processes, which require the specification of branching probabilities for all nodes of the maximal tree.
+Therefore, the effectiveness of the Bayesian approach requires either a massive computational effort using Monte Carlo methods \citep{VictorNancy} or the use of specific prior distributions that enable exact recursive computation of the evidence \citep{kontoyiannis2022bayesiancontexttreesmodelling}.
+Nevertheless, only a few distributions on full rooted trees are known, and even fewer enable exact recursive computation of the marginal likelihood.
+To the best of our knowledge, the only distributions proposed so far with this property are those generated by branching processes, which require the specification of branching probabilities for all nodes of the maximal tree.